 Please view the deadline information on the how to apply page.

 If you have missed the final deadline, please get in touch with the Recruitment Team.
 We may still be accepting a few final applications.
 If so, they will be assessed on a case-by-case basis.

 Only test score reports (e.g. GRE, TOEFL) and transcripts are accepted.
 Any other documents sent by post will not be accepted.

 We do not provide feedback on unsuccessful applications.
 You may only apply once per academic year to the Masters in Management.

 If you are an EEA, Swiss or non-EEA national, you may need a visa to study in the UK.
 If you are an Irish citizen, you don’t need a visa to study in the UK.

 For more information, please visit our visa requirements page.

 LBS offers several financing options to support your graduate studies, including merit funds and bursaries.
-Around 20% of the Early Careers class each year receives funding from one of the School’s scholarships, which are supported by the School, alumni and external donors.
+Around 20% of the Graduate Masters class each year receives funding from one of the School’s scholarships, which are supported by the School, alumni and external donors.